KILTprotocol/spec-ext-didsign-api/readme.md

 ## DID Creation

-1. The dApp calls `getSignedDidCreationExtinsic`.
+1. The dApp calls `getSignedDidCreationExtinsic` passing the submitter as a parameter.
 2. The extension presents an interface for generating and signing the on-chain DID creation extrinsic.
     It SHOULD allow the user to choose the keypair for signing.
     It SHOULD allow the user to reject the creation and signing of the extrinsic.